jmwfr/SimpleBacklogSCRUM/README.md

 * [ ] Check if backlog was saved before reseting
 * [ ] Add a remove backlog option
 * [ ] Add a rename backlog option
+* [ ] Move js and css files to distinct folders

-If you have any other ideas feel free to comment!
+If you have any other ideas feel free to ask!